msadat50/The-line-follower-robot/README.md

 To make the robot stop we would have it programmed where if both sensors see black then it will stop.
 Put electrical tape perpendicular to the end of the trail.

 ### The Components:
+* Arduino Uno
+* DF Robot prototyping shield
+* light sensors
+* breadboard
+* Servo attached wheels
+* Continuous motion servos (2)
+* Adafruit DRV833 Motor Driver Module
+* TCRT5000 Infrared Signal Reflective Track Sensor
-Arduino, light sensors, breadboard, wheels, Adafruit, and a 6AA battery pack
+* 6AA battery pack

 ### How does this solution solve the problem?
 We want the line following robot to follow a 10 foot electrical tape line and blink at the end in 30 seconds or less.